moodymudskipper/flow/cran-comments.md

 ## Answering Julia Haider's comments 2021-04-26

-* Details about package functionality implemented methods wered added to description text.
+* Details about package functionality and implemented methods wered added to description text.
 * All exported functions' documentation feature a \value field
 * Examples have been added for all exported functions, excepted for `flow_doc` and `flow_test` which respectively take considerable time to run (usually more than a